golemparts/rppal/README.md

 let spi = Spi::new(Bus::Spi0, SlaveSelect::Ss0, 16_000_000, Mode::Mode0)?;
 ```

-Some peripherals may need to be enabled first through `sudo raspi-config` or by editing `/boot/config.txt`.
+Access to some peripherals may need to be enabled first through `sudo raspi-config` or by editing `/boot/config.txt`.
 Refer to the relevant module's documentation for any required steps.

 ## Examples